michellebodart/silent-rock/README.md

 3. Deployment to the App store
 4. Allow users to select options for what they want to happen when nearing Silent Rock, ie just a warning versus a warning and silencing the phone
 5. User profile/login including a photo to show up on the leaderboard
+6. Some type of data validation for adding users to someone's trip, ie sending an invite that the other users have to accept.
+Kind of like Strava or Ikonpass.

 ## Draft Technology Choices